City Guard (Poland)

-The Straż Miejska are similar in function to municipal police agencies in, for example, Municipal Police france and to Police Community Support Officers in police forces in England and Wales in the United Kingdom as well as Handhaving in The Netherlands.
+The Straż Miejska are similar in function to municipal police agencies in, for example, Municipal Police in France and to Police Community Support Officers in police forces in England and Wales in the United Kingdom as well as Handhaving in The Netherlands.
 The regulations also standardize the appearance of municipal police cars.
 Guard vehicles are to be silver in color with a distinctive stripe in the form of a three-row yellow and dark blue checkerboard.
 The provision applies to police cars purchased after July 1, 2012.